-Exemption from Subscription Tax for Actively Traded ETF Mutual Funds (UCITS)
+Exemption from Subscription Tax for Actively Traded ETF Funds (UCITS)

-The Second Draft Law would exempt actively managed UCITS ETFs from the annual subscription tax normally applicable to UCITS and would ensure that Luxembourg not only maintains but enhances its competitiveness as a leading jurisdiction for investment funds within the European Union.
+The Second Draft Law would exempt actively managed UCITS ETFs from the annual subscription tax normally applicable to UCITS and would ensure that Luxembourg not only maintains but enhances its competitiveness as the leading jurisdiction for investment funds within the European Union.

-The Second Draft law provides that the exemption will apply as from the first day of the quarter beginning after the publication of the law (once voted on by the Luxembourg Parliament) in the Official Luxembourg Legislative Record.
-Assuming the bill is voted on and published before year end, the exemption should go into force as of 1 January 2025.
+The Second Draft Law provides that the exemption will apply as from the first day of the quarter beginning after the publication of the law (once voted on by the Luxembourg Parliament) in the Official Journal of the Grand Duchy of Luxembourg.
+Assuming the bill is voted through and published before year end, the exemption should enter into force as of 1 January 2025.